-To pursue the waste reduction target, the Group educates its employees on the significance of sustainable development and provides relevant support in order to enhance their skills and knowledge of sustainable development.
+The Group has set a target of maintaining or reducing its total non-hazardous waste intensity in 2024, using approximately 0.09 tonnes per employee in 2023 as the baseline.
+To pursue the waste reduction target, the Group would educate its employees on the significance of sustainable development and provide relevant support in order to enhance their skills and knowledge of sustainable development.
 With the aim of minimising the environmental impacts from non-hazardous waste generated from our business operations, we have implemented measures to handle such waste and launched different waste reduction initiatives.
 With such waste management approaches, we hope to embed the idea of environmental friendliness among our employees.
 Responsibilities of waste management in the office are shared between employees, and the following initiatives are implemented:

-- Utilise the online system in offices, conduct general transaction notification and data transmission through the network system to establish an electronic workflow; - Avoid printing and copying documents; - Use recycled paper for printing and copying; - Reduce the use of single-use disposable items; and - Reuse and recycle paper, envelops, cartons and folders.
+- utilise the online system in offices, conduct general transaction notification and data transmission through the network system to establish an electronic workflow; - avoid printing and copying documents; - use recycled paper for printing and copying; - reduce the use of single-use disposable items; and - reuse and recycle paper, envelops, cartons and folders.

-In addition, "Environmental Information" reminders are posted on different office equipment by the Group to emphasise the importance of environmental protection to employees and to enhance employees' environmental awareness.
+In addition, "Environmental Information" reminders are posted on different office equipment to emphasise the importance of environmental protection to employees and to enhance their environmental awareness.